daniel-araujo/proctal/README.rst

 https://proctal.io

-Proctal is a tool for modding programs on Linux through a command line interface (CLI) and an abstract programming interface (API).
+A tool for modding programs on Linux at runtime.
+Provides a CLI and a C library.

 **Features:**